SharePoint/sp-dev-docs/docs/declarative-customization/view-list-formatting.md

 Optional element.
 Specifies whether the ability to select rows in the view is disabled or not. `false` is the default behavior inside a list view (meaning selection is visible and enabled). `true` means that users will not be able to select list items.

-For list & compact list layout, `hideSelection` only takes effect when there's a `rowFormatter` element specified.
-If no `rowFormatter` is specified, then `hideSelection` is ignored.

 ### hideColumnHeader

 Optional element.
 Specifies whether the column headers in the view are hidden or not. `false` is the default behavior inside a list view (meaning column headers will be visible). `true` means that the view will not display column headers.